bcashio/bcash/CONTRIBUTING.md

 - [Advantages of monolithic version control](https://danluu.com/monorepo/)

-Getting set up with the Bitcoin ABC Repository
+Getting set up with the Bcash Repository
 ----------------------------------------------

 1. Create an account at `https://reviews.bitcoinabc.org/`